August 03, 2023

 Media Inquiry Form

-JEFFERSON CITY, MO -- The Missouri Department of Health and Senior Services (DHSS) has published A Multi Year Look at Maternal Mortality in Missouri: 2017-2019 Annual Report on behalf of the state’s Pregnancy-Associated Mortality Review (PAMR) board.
+JEFFERSON CITY, MO – The Missouri Department of Health and Senior Services (DHSS) has published A Multi Year Look at Maternal Mortality in Missouri: 2018-2020 Annual Report on behalf of the state’s Pregnancy-Associated Mortality Review (PAMR) Board.
 The report is an aggregate of three years’ worth of work of the PAMR and is based upon the most recent data available.
+Analysis of data and related patient records indicates the top causes of pregnancy-related death are mental health (including substance use disorders or SUDs), cardiovascular issues and homicide.

-The 2017-2019 annual report contains data including the timing and leading causes of pregnancy-related deaths, and factors that contributed to these deaths, such as mental health conditions and substance use disorder (SUD).
+The 2018-2020 annual report contains data, including the timing and leading causes of pregnancy-related deaths, and factors that contributed to these deaths, such as mental health conditions and SUD.
 The report also reflects the disparities that exist in our state and among our most vulnerable populations, including our Black and publicly insured communities.

-Mental health conditions were the leading underlying cause of pregnancy-related deaths, followed by cardiovascular disease.
+- Mental health conditions, including SUDs, were the leading underlying cause of pregnancy-related deaths, followed by cardiovascular disease and homicides.

-All pregnancy-related deaths due to mental health conditions were determined to be preventable.
+- All pregnancy-related deaths due to mental health conditions, including SUD, were determined to be preventable.

-Women on Medicaid in the state of Missouri are eight times more likely to die within one year of pregnancy than those with private insurance.
+- Women on Medicaid in the state of Missouri are 10 times more likely to die within one year of pregnancy than those with private insurance.

-The PAMR board found that the pregnancy-related mortality ratio (PRMR) in Missouri was 25.2 deaths per 100,000 live births from 2017-2019 and that 75 percent of these deaths were determined to be preventable.
+The PAMR Board found that the pregnancy-related mortality ratio (PRMR) was 32 deaths per 100,000 live births from 2018-2020, which is up from 25.2 deaths in the 2017-2019.
+Eighty-four percent of pregnancy-related deaths were determined to be preventable, which is nine percent higher than the last multi-year report.